parsley42/ruby-awstools/README.md

 as long as we're loading YAML into a data structure, why not perform some (relatively) simple processing, to:
 - Centralize configuration into a single file (as much as possible)
-- Reduce the amount of hand-edited templates
+- Reduce the amount of hand-editing of templates
 - Use automatic generation of things like Outputs, Parameters and tags to make templates more robust and less error-prone